scriptcoded/bth-pattern-group-14/api/README.md

     STRIPE_PUBLISHABLE_KEY="pk_test_yyy"
     ```

-## Stripe webhooks
+### Stripe webhooks

-Now you need to enable Stripe to call your application when a payment is
-completed using webhooks.
+Webhooks allow the application to know when a payment is completed.
+It can be left out, in which case the user has to click the "Pay now" button again after a payment is completed.

 1. Install the Stripe CLI utillity. https://stripe.com/docs/stripe-cli#install
-2. Before string the API/backend, run the following command.
+2. Before starting the API/backend, run the following command.
 This will allow
    Stripe to call your application:
     ```bash
     stripe listen --forward-to localhost:4000/payments/stripe/webhook